adityavs/containerized-microservices-pipeline-service/README.md

 The Database folder container scripts and files required to develop on the database

 ## Run the database in a container
-- (Optional) Create the  image `docker build -t login-backend .`.
+- (Optional) Create the  image `docker build -t backend .`.
 Make sure you are in the `Database` folder.
-- Run the image in a Docker container: `docker run -p 1433:1433 --rm -it login-backend`
+- Run the image in a Docker container: `docker run -p 1433:1433 --rm -it backend`

 # Middle Tier - Login Service

 ## Run the Login Service in a container
-- (Optional) Create the image `docker build -t login-middletier .`.
+- (Optional) Create the image `docker build -t service .`.
 Make sure you are in the `LoginService` folder.
-- Run the image in a Docker container: `docker run -p 4201:4201 --rm -it login-middletier`.
+- Run the image in a Docker container: `docker run -p 4201:4201 --rm -it service`.

 ## Contributing